prociow/sensorberg-dev.github.io/_posts/2016-06-07-New-conversion-feature-in-iOS-SDK.md

 #Tracking User Actions with the Sensorberg Conversion Feature.

-The "Conversion" feature enables you to track user actions with beacons and campaigns.
-With this feature you can track the following information
+The "Conversion" feature enables you to measure user interactions with beacons and campaigns.
+With this feature you can track the following informations:
 - how many users were around the beacon region
 - how many campaigns were delivered to the app
 - how many campaign actions were performed by users

 <!--more-->